Bimbo Bakeries USA

 Bimbo Bakeries USA, Inc. ([ˈbimbo]) is the American corporate arm of the Mexican multinational bakery product manufacturing company Grupo Bimbo.
 It is the largest bakery company in the United States.
-The company, headquartered in Horsham, Pennsylvania, a suburb of Philadelphia, owns many fresh bread and sweet baked goods brands in the United States, including Entenmann's, Sara Lee, and Thomas'.
+The subsidiary, headquartered in Horsham, Pennsylvania, a suburb of Philadelphia, owns many fresh bread and sweet baked goods brands in the United States, including Arnold, Levy's, Ball Park, Colombo, Francisco, Oroweat, Entenmann's, Sara Lee, and Thomas'.
 It is also a top advertising sponsor for many major soccer teams around the globe.

 Name

 The name "Bimbo" was first coined in 1945 when the company switched from Super Pan S.A.
 A blend of the words "bingo" and "Bambi", the name's innocent, childlike associations fit the image that the company wished to build.
-The English word "bimbo", with its negative connotations, has no cognate in Spanish.

 History

 Bimbo Bakeries USA's story began in 1994, when Grupo Bimbo – Mexico's largest baking company, with operations in 21 countries – purchased La Hacienda, a California-based tortilla company.
 Bimbo Bakeries USA then entered the U.S. bread market in 1997 with the acquisition of Pacific Pride Bakeries of San Diego.

 The company grew again in 1998 with the purchase of Mrs Baird's Bakeries in Texas, which at the time was the largest family-owned bakery in the U.S. The combined operations were renamed Bimbo Bakeries USA (BBU).

-In 2002, BBU acquired the Western U.S. baking business of George Weston Ltd., adding such iconic premium brands as Oroweat, Entenmann's, Thomas’, and Boboli.
+In 2002, BBU acquired the Western U.S. baking business of George Weston Ltd., adding such brands as Oroweat, Entenmann's, Thomas’, and Boboli.
 In 2008, Grupo Bimbo purchased the remaining U.S. fresh baked goods business of George Weston Ltd., adding brands such as Arnold, Brownberry, Freihofer's, and Stroehmann.

 In 2011, BBU completed its largest acquisition to date: Sara Lee's North American fresh bakery business.
 Adding Sara Lee's bread business doubled BBU in size.